11,156 view

 The normal legalisation process:

-1. The document is certified by a notary public (usually the district court),
+2. The document has to be certified by a notary public (usually the district court).

 English version: Regjeringen.no - Legalisation